snazy2000/SnipeitPS/README.md

 ### Installation

-Install SnipeitPS from the [PowerShell Gallery]! `Install-Module` requires PowerShellGet (included in PS v5, or download for v3/v4 via the gallery link)
+Install SnipeitPS from the PowerShell Gallery `Install-Module` requires PowerShellGet (included in PS v5, or download for v3/v4 via the gallery link)

 ```powershell
 # One time only install: (requires an admin PowerShell window)